IBM/aspera-cli/docs/README.erb.md

 ```

 By default, Ruby's root CA store is used to validate any HTTPS endpoint used by `ascp` (e.g. WSS).
-In order to use a custom certificate store, use the `trusted_certs` parameter.
+In order to use a custom certificate store, use the `trusted_certs` option.
 To use `ascp`'s default, use option: `--transfer-info=@json:'{"trusted_certs":null}'`.

 Some transfer errors are considered **retry-able** (e.g. timeout) and some other not (e.g. wrong password).